node-js-libs/node.io/docs/README.md

 Node.io can currently partition the work among child processes to speed up execution, and will soon support distributing the work across multiple servers to create a work cluster.

-To enable this feature, either set the fork option to the number of workers you want to spawn, or use the -f command line option.
+To enable this feature, either set the fork option to the number of workers you want to spawn, or use the `-f` command line option.

 Enabling it in a job

     var options = {fork:4};

-At the command line
+Or at the command line

     $ node.io -f 4 job

-## Input / Output
+## Input / output

 Node.io can handle a variety of input / output situations.